You may have seen the 3 steps of “the TDD waltz”: Fail, Pass, Refactor. There are many ways to do it wrong! Two common mistakes are:

 Some people say that test code shouldn’t be DRY (Don’t Repeat Yourself).
 There is a balance to hit: test code shouldn’t have layers upon layers of abstractions.
 But that shouldn’t be an issue, because good test code is simple to begin with:

 So I’ve found that one layer (occasionally two) of tiny helper methods helps keep tests easy to maintain.

 Renaming, moving things around, extracting methods… This is all basic refactoring that applies to any code, including test code.
 So don’t be afraid to refactor tests.

 Next time, I’ll show you 3 steps to apply when refactoring tests.

 Are your tests “set and forget”?
 When was the last time you refactored any tests?
-Click here to share your thoughts, experiences and questions.[This post is part of the series TDD Sample App: The Complete Collection …So Far]
+Share your thoughts, experiences and questions in the comments below.

 Jon is a consultant on Clean Code for iOS, focusing on Test Driven Development, unit testing, refactoring, and design.
 He's been practicing TDD since 2001.
 You can learn more about his background, or see what services he can bring to your organization.